On ordinary isogeny graphs with level structure: Introduction

 \begin{lthm}[{Corollary~\ref{cor:main}}] Let $E$ be an elliptic curve representing a non-isolated vertex of $\tilde G^0_1$ (i.e., a vertex whose degree is strictly positive).
 Let $\tilde\cG_N^m$ denote the connected component of $\tilde G_N^m$ containing a vertex arising from $E$.
 Then there exists an integer $m_0$ such that the graphs $\left(\tilde \cG_N^{m_0+r}\right)_{r\ge0}$ form an abelian $p$-tower in the sense of Vallières and McGown--Vallières. \end{lthm} In Appendix \ref{app}, we explain how to realize such a tower of graph coverings as voltage assignment graphs when $N=1$.
 This may be of independent interest since voltage assignments are used to define Iwasawa invariants of abelian $p$-towers in \cite{vallieres,vallieres2,vallieres3}.

+The integer $m_0$ featured in Theorem~\ref{thmA} depends on the variation of the number of connected components in $G_N^m$ as $m$ increases.
+We show in Proposition~\ref{prop:components} that when $m$ is sufficiently large, the number of components in $ \tilde G_N^m$ stabilizes.
+Such stabilization is necessary to ensure that the coverings $ \tilde \cG_N^{m+r}/ \tilde \cG_N^m$ are Galois.

 In the case of volcano graphs, each vertex is assigned a "level", depending on the endomorphism ring of the elliptic curve attached to the vertex.
 The level zero vertices form the "crater" of a volcano graph.
 In \cite[Proposition~3.14]{pazuki}, Bambury--Campagna--Pazuki gave a complete description of all possible craters.
 One may extend the concept of "levels" and "craters" to $G_N^m$ in a natural manner (see Definition~\ref{def:level}).
 In \S\ref{S:crater}, we give a detailed description of the crater of $G_N^m$; see in particular Remark~\ref{rk:conclude} and Proposition~\ref{prop:principal}.
 Several explicit examples are given throughout the section.
-The introduction of $\Gamma_1(Np^m)$-level structure has the advantage that we may avoid working with loops if we assume either $N$ or $m$ is sufficiently large (see Lemma~\ref{lem:degree-split case}).
-In the absence of loops, our analysis can be simplified to a certain extent.
+The introduction of $\Gamma_1(Np^m)$-level structure has the advantage that we may avoid working with loops if we assume either $N$ or $m$ is sufficiently large (see Lemma~\ref{lem:degree-split case}). {While many of our results are direct analogues of those given in \cite{pazuki}, the absence of loops allows us to simplify some of the proofs.}

 In \S\ref{S:inverse}, we define the so-called "abstract tectonic craters", which are graphs that have the same geometry as a connected component of the crater that we describe in \S\ref{S:crater} (see Definition~\ref{def:crater}).
 We prove a result on the inverse problem for such graphs.